Login

 Repertoire Development Grants

-Repertoire Development Grants assist Professional Company Members and their partners in the development and production of new North American operas and music-theater works.
+Repertoire Development Grants support OPERA America Professional Company Members in the United States and Canada and their producing partners in meeting the costs associated with developing new North American opera and music theater works.

 Grant Details